kgisl/pythonFDP/manual/lab7-kgashok.py.md

 ## Post-Lab Questions

 0. Rewrite the code to use only `lists` and not a `dictionary`.
 Or vice versa.
-1. You are not allowed to use another data element to remove duplicates.
+1. You are not allowed to use another data structure to remove duplicates.
 That is, remove the duplicates in-place.
 Is this possible?
+2. How will you find the common elements that exist in two different lists?
+3. Find the `gcd` of two integers using the prime factorization method.

 ## Bonus 1